labicom-udesc/labicom-udesc.github.io/index.md

 ## Source Code

-<p> Several projects developed at LABICOM have source code available in the following <a href="https://labicom-udesc.github.io/source-code.html" target="" rel="noopener">link</a>.
+Several projects developed at LABICOM have source code available in the following <a href="https://labicom-udesc.github.io/source-code.html" target="" rel="noopener">link</a>.

 <br>

 ## Address